ryan-mcclue/musings/projects/ble-embedded.md

 position fundamental (e.g. 3D printers)

 AVR used in lower-end (8bit) as less complex, cheaper than ARM

-TODO: working with thumb instructions
-TODO: best practices monitoring systems in the field (4G?)

-note, if using newlib, will still have a _start

 May compile for different architectures in embedded for different product lines e.g. low-end fit bit, high-end fitbit